Advertisement: Preregister now for the Medicine 2.0 Congress

 health care; social media; developing economy; user expectations; networking; eHealth; online patient care; online medical advice

-Social media is now a buzzword all around in the new generation of digital communications.
-Social networks are those that link people and machines .
-The way the world saw Web1.0 during 1990’s has completely changed by the escalation of social media in all the domains.
-Mobile and handheld devices having social networking applications at affordable prices has made people more conversant with social media usage.
+Social media is now a buzzword in the new generation of digital communications.
+Social networks are networks that link people and machines .
+The way the world saw Web 1.0 during 1990’s has completely changed by the emergence of social media.
+Mobile and handheld devices having social networking applications at affordable prices have made people more conversant with social media usage.
 In the present scenario, people use social media right from business, automobiles, arts, bookmarking, cooking, entertainment, and general networking.
-It has created a highly collaborative virtual environment where individuals and communities share, and modify user-generated contents.
+It has created a highly collaborative virtual environment where individuals and communities share, and modify user-generated content.
 This process mostly employs mobile and Web-based technologies .
-Social media has really created a change in the society and is getting deployed in various domains.
+Social media has created a change in the society and is getting deployed in various domains.
 It is being tested for its effectiveness for different levels including health care.
-This change is dramatic in health care where ideas have shifted from costly high-tech health care to non-traditional health care using social media.
+This change is dramatic in health care where the focus has shifted from costly high-tech health care to non-traditional health care using social media.

-Moreover, technology has influenced the spread of information and in the manner it can be disseminated to the world.
-Media and its landscape has seen huge transformation in the last decade and social media is increasingly replacing the traditional media [5-8] The wide acceptance of social media for last few decades has triggered the research of comparison between traditional media and social media .
+Moreover, technology has influenced the spread of information and the manner it can be disseminated to the world.
+Media and its landscape has seen significant transformation in the last decade and social media is increasingly replacing the traditional media [5-8].
+The wide acceptance of social media for the last few decades has triggered research comparing traditional media and social media .
 They have been analyzed for usefulness in various domains such as marketing communication, cost effectiveness, sales performance, health care and so on.
 An individual's social network is the one surrounded by network of relationships and its ties .
 A general tendency of influence of social media has been noted from the online users, for instance, book reviews affects the sales [11,12].
 However, researchers have also confirmed the interrelatedness of both the media [6,9,13].

 The developed and advanced countries like the United States have developed their interrelated communication system many years from now.
 This includes the usage of social media in almost every domain including health care.
 Manhattan Research Group found long back in 2002 that the total e-Patients zone of influence was 166.5 million Americans.
 The introduction of new technologies and interrelated media has made the society well informed about the happenings in the other parts the world too in various ways.
 The modern Indian society is now well informed of the new technologies being developed for health care too.
 Conversely, they are ignorant about the learning, usage, and outcomes of the same.
 There lies the issue of “Technology to Health (T2H)” Gap .